startgridsrc/pgs4a/README.md

 * two-finger multitouch implementation
 * target SDK of project can be configured by user
 * added full keyboard and mouse (api 21+) support
-* autobackup via google, for specified files (api 23+)
+* autobackup via google, for specified files (api 23+, see */res/xml*)
 * resizeable activity (api 24+)
 * adaptive icon (api 26+)
 * additional 64-bit libraries
-* can build APKs that run on devices up to API 31 (android 12), although no app bundles are created
+* can build APKs that run on devices up to API 33 (android 12), although no app bundles are created (so no uploading to google play)

 The shared libraries in the *libs* folder are built by the [rapt](https://github.com/startgridsrc/rapt) toolchain.
-This toolchain actually builds an entire pgs4a distribution, like this repository, but it's not as well maintained as this one.
-Only the shared libraries (.so files) are simply copied into this (better maintained) repository.
+This toolchain actually builds an entire pgs4a distribution, like this repository, but it's not as up to date as this repository.
+The shared libraries (.so files) of the other rapt repository are simply copied into this (newer) repository.

 # Instructions
 1. Clone this repository (using git, or download it as zip and extract it somewhere)